56th Division (Imperial Japanese Army): History

 In October 1941, the 146th Infantry Regiment and 2nd Battalion of the 56th Field Artillery Regiment were re-organized as the "56th Independent Mixed Regiment" (subordinated to Sakaguchi detachment).
 It departed from Palau on 16 December 1941 and landed in Davao City on 17 December 1941 and sailed again on 7 January 1942 to Tarakan.
 Afterwards, it was slated for the Borneo invasion.
 On 21 January 1942 it sailed from Tarakan to Balikpapan and on 19 February 1942, the Sakaguchi detachment was sent to eastern Java, arriving on 1 March 1942, to cooperate with the 48th Division.
 The Sakaguchi detachment is credited with the capture of Cilacap Regency port after a 400 km long march.
 The detachment was merged back into the 56th Division in April 1942.

 With the Pacific War becoming imminent, the 56th Division was fully mobilized in November 1941.
 Although initially the 56th division was slated as reinforcements for the Japanese invasion of Malaya, the rapid cessation of British resistance have resulted in division been attached to 25th Army and sent to Burma in March 1942, landing in Rangoon and participating in the Battle of Toungoo.
 The 56th Division linked with the 55th Division in Toungoo on 28 March 1942.
 Its reconnaissance elements forced the Chinese to evacuate the city opening the way to the east.
 Later the 56th Division flanked the allied line to the east, by advancing through the mountains to the Salween River in the Karenni States.
-The Division defeated the Chinese 6th Corps in the Karen Hills area battles of Mawchi on 13 April 1942, Bawlake, Bato, Taunggyi and Loikaw on 20 April 1940, and forced their retreat eastward to Yunnan.
+The Division defeated the Chinese 6th Corps in the Karen Hills area battles of Mawchi on 13 April 1942, Bawlake, Bato, Taunggyi and Loikaw on 20 April 1942, and forced their retreat eastward to Yunnan.
 Advancing north through the Shan States the 56th Division defeated elements of the Chinese 65th Corps to take the city of Lashio on the Burma Road.
 The fall of Lashio to the 56th Division on 29 April 1942 cut off much of the local Chinese Army from China and compelled the Allies to evacuate Burma.
-The Division advanced into Yunnan in pursuit of the Chinese but were halted at the Battle of Salween River by the Chinese 36th and 88th Divisions on 31 May 1942.
+The Division advanced into Yunnan in pursuit of the Chinese but were halted at the Battle of Salween River by the Chinese 36th Division on 5 May 1942.